Meet Modi fans, who spend hours defending the PM on social media

-Far from being party workers, those who mercilessly troll BJP and the PM’s critics, have day jobs like you and me.
-Gitanjali Chandrasekharan and Shantanu Guha Ray on the private lives of Modi’s Twitter bhakts
+Far from being party workers, those who mercilessly troll BJP, PM’s critics, have day jobs like you and me.
+Gitanjali Chandrasekharan, Shantanu Guha Ray on the private lives of Narendra Modi's Twitter bhakts

 I am on my son’s Facebook page, but we don’t interact much,” says Jayesh Kataria, 50, taking a seat at a Girgaon Chowpatty café.
 A walk from his south Mumbai office where he works as sales manager, the café is our meeting point during his lunch hour.
 “Most of their feeds,” laughs the father, referring to the timeline posts on his son’s social media page, are ‘taken; single; taken; single’.”

 Kataria, an alumnus of Dhobi Talao’s St Xavier’s High School (“class of 1980,” he stresses) is also active on another social media platform, Twitter.
 Here, he describes himself as a “hopeless romantic”.
 It’s not an identity that a senior Delhi-based journalist, who is often the object of Kataria’s ire, will reconcile with.